cedricmaunoury/zfsync/README.md

 # Possible improvments :
 - if we can detect that there's no change on the datas between two child snapshots, it could be interesting not to send the diff
+- the zfsync_recv program does not create directories to store its logs.
+You have to create /var/log/zfsync to store the thread log files

 # Compilation
  ```